 • What are the latest approaches to optimizing yields in vertical, controlled environment agriculture?
 How can emerging technologies around seeds and genetics better service this industry and to what extent can you tailor genetic considerations to match specific operations?

 • What role do other system inputs including growth media and nutrients have in fine-tuning the outputs and delivering a consistent product?

 • What can we expect in the near term and longer-term horizons?
 As these systems evolve, what partnerships can we expect?
 Where will the next wave of innovation come from?

 John Purcell, Global Vegetables R&D Lead, MONSANTO COMPANY, USA

-Neil Mattson, CEA Co-Director and Associate Professor, Department of Horticulture, CORNELL UNIVERSITY, USA
+Neil Mattson, CEA Director and Associate, Professor, School of Integrative Plant Science, Horticulture, CORNELL UNIVERSITY, USA

 Sekhar Boddupalli, Senior Vice President, Food Sector, INTREXON CORPORATION, USA

 Fayaz Khazi, Chief Executive Officer of Elo Life Systems, PRECISION BIOSCIENCES, USA

 Lasse Schulze, Director of R&D and Horticulture, CRONOS GROUP, CANADA